Spanking your kids seems like a good choice in the moment, but it is harmful for your relationship.

-9. Remember that because of that power, you have the capacity to damage or strengthen your relationship with your child.
+9. Remember that because of that power, you can damage or strengthen your relationship with your child.
 How you act will dictate that.

-10. Understand "good enough" parenting: you "mess up" 20 percent of the time, and 80 percent of the time it is good enough.
-The mistakes can be repaired if you are willing to learn from them, practice and choose a love-based parenting approach, rather than a fear-based parenting paradigm.
+10. Understand "good enough" parenting: you mess up 20 percent of the time, and 80 percent of the time it is good enough.
+You can repair these mistakes if you are willing to learn from them, practice and choose a love-based parenting approach, rather than a fear-based parenting paradigm.

 This is parenting from fear, stress and anger, and it results in a rupture in the parent-child relationship.
 The parent believes she/he is right and the child is wrong.
 The child believes that she/he is right and the parent is wrong.
 Emotions and behaviors are rigid and inflexible.
 The adults win, but only temporarily, because they hold the power in the relationship.
 But in the long, run no one wins.